 A wrongful death case example is the Kaitlyn Jenner case.
-She is being sued in California for Wrongful death following an auto accident.
+She was sued in California for Wrongful death following an auto accident.
 Wrongful Death due to intentional conduct would be murder.
 An example of an intentional conduct case involves OJ Simpson.
-He was sued for wrongful Death for the Rob Goldman and Nicole Brown-Simpson death.
+He was sued for wrongful death for the Rob Goldman and Nicole Brown-Simpson death.
 And recovery was had for that case.
-These are examples of what would lead to a wrongful death and a wrongful death case.
+These are examples of what would lead to wrongful death and a wrongful death case.

 Who brings a Wrongful Death Case against another?